Hannah-Sten/PP2LAL2PP/docs/Base API.md

 ## Interrupt

 Enable and disable interrupts on the PP2. _Note_: only timer interrupts are implemented for now.
+See Language Specification for example use.

 #### enableTimerInterrupt(interruptName)
 Installs and enables the timer interrupt, with `interruptName` as interrupt service routine (ISR).